IAF Constitution and Bylaws

 8.1 Elective Officers and Appointive Officers

-- a.
-Elective Officers of the Federation shall be representatives of a member of this Federation.
-In the election of officers, due regard shall be especially paid to candidates of members from those nations or international organisations which have reached a high degree of development in space activities, and to the necessity of equitable geographical distribution.
+a.
+Elective Officers of the Federation shall be representatives of a Member of this Federation.
+In the election of Officers, due regard shall be especially paid to candidates of Members from those nations or organizations that foster and support space activities, and to the necessity of equitable geographical, gender, and Membership category distribution.

-- b.
+b.
 The General Assembly shall elect the Officers at its plenary meeting.
+The elective Officers shall carry out their functions in their personal capacity.
 The terms of Officers shall be three years or, if the next plenary meeting of the General Assembly be postponed according to Article 6.3, until their successors are elected.
-Elective Officers shall not be eligible to serve for a consecutive term and no Elective Officer shall serve the Federation for more than two nonconsecutive terms of the same office.
+Elective Officers shall not be eligible to serve for a consecutive term and no Elective Officer shall serve the Federation for more than two non-consecutive terms of the same office.

 9.1 The President

-- a.
-The President shall be the chief executive officer of the Federation.
-He or she may serve in this office according to the provisions of Article 8.2.b for a maximum period of two non-consecutive terms.
+a.
+The President shall serve in his/her office according to the provisions of Article 8.2.b for a maximum period of two non-consecutive terms.

-- b.
+b.
 The President shall represent the Federation in all public ceremonies or events in which it participates.
-When the President cannot participate on such occasions, he or she shall authorize a Vice-President or a representative of a member of the Federation to represent the Federation.
+When the President cannot participate on such occasions, he or she shall designate a Vice President, the Executive Director or a representative of a Member of the Federation to represent the Federation.
 The President shall approve all public statements issued on behalf of the Federation.

-- c.
-The President shall preside at the plenary meetings of the General Assembly.
-When the President cannot preside, one of the Vice-Presidents designated by him or her or, if none is designated, one of the Vice-Presidents selected by the General Assembly or a delegate of any member represented at the meeting of the General Assembly elected for this function by the General Assembly shall preside.
-The President or his deputy in this function shall not act in the General Assembly as a delegate of any member and shall vote, with the exception of electoral proceedings, only in case of a tie.
+c.
+The President shall preside over the plenary meetings of the General Assembly.
+When the President cannot preside, one of the Vice Presidents designated by him or her or, if none is designated, one of the Vice Presidents selected by the General Assembly or a delegate of any Member represented at the meeting of the General Assembly elected as a designee for this function by the General Assembly shall preside.
+The President or his/her designee for this function shall not act in the General Assembly as a delegate of any Member and shall vote only in case of a tie.

-- d.
+d.
 The President shall preside at all meetings of the Bureau and report on its conclusions and recommendations to the General Assembly.
-When the President cannot preside at a Bureau meeting, he or she shall authorize a voting member of the Bureau to exercise the powers and to discharge the responsibilities of the President with respect to the meeting.
-If the President does not give such authorization, the voting members of the Bureau present at such meeting shall elect one of such members to exercise the powers and to discharge the responsibilities of the President with respect to the meeting.
+When the President cannot preside at a Bureau meeting, he or she shall designate a voting member of the Bureau to exercise the powers and to discharge the responsibilities of the President with respect to the meeting.
+If the President does not make such designation, the voting members of the Bureau present at such meeting shall elect one of Bureau voting members to exercise the powers and to discharge the responsibilities of the President for the meeting.

 9.2 Vice Presidents

-- b.
-At least four Vice-Presidents shall be replaced at each election to enable an adequate rotation of the Elective Officers of the Bureau.
+b.
+The total number of Vice Presidents shall be twelve.
+At least four Vice Presidents shall be replaced at each election to enable an adequate rotation of the Elective Officers of the Bureau.
 The provisions of Article 8.2.b shall apply accordingly.

-- d.
-One of the Vice-Presidents, as designated by the Bureau, shall be in charge of financial matters of the Federation.
-He or she shall be chairperson of the Finance Committee of the Federation, which is appointed by the General Assembly under Article 6.2 (g).
+d.
+One of the Vice Presidents, as designated by the President, shall be in charge of financial matters of the Federation and shall be chair of the Finance Committee of the Federation, which is appointed by the General Assembly under Article 6.2.g.

 9.3 Successor in Office of President

-- b.
-The last-retiring President shall become a non-voting member of the Bureau on relinquishing this office and act in an advisory capacity only.
+b.
+The last-retiring President shall become a non-voting member of the Bureau (Past President) on relinquishing this office and act in an advisory capacity only.
 The term of office shall be one year.

 Article 10 - Appointive Officers of the Federation